 - Combine the dry ingredients (almond flour, sugars, and salt) in a small bowl.
 Whisk well to remove any lumps in the sugar or almond flour.

-- Beat the egg whites until soft peaks forms
+- Beat the egg whites with the cream of tartar until soft peaks form

 - Add almond flour mixture and almond extract to egg whites